-Where Did I Shop for Vintage Furniture?
+Where Did I Shop for Unique Vintage Furniture?

 I purchased a majority of the vintage items (like 95%) at the Round Top vintage fair.
 It’s held twice a year (spring and fall) and I love the items and prices very much!
 I also bought a few pieces at The Findery in Waco.
 The Findery has two stores, and my favorite is the warehouse in the back.
-They have some wonderful vintage pieces and furniture.
+They have some wonderful unique vintage pieces and furniture.

-The cabinet is for storage and I absolutely love it.
+The vintage cabinet is for storage and I absolutely love it.
 It’s simple but has nice details and it was very inexpensive (as in a few hundred dollars).

-Shop Our Living Room
+Ther Living Room

-The architectural piece above the french doors was an awesome find, I wanted something that was about a foot tall to hang above the doorway because it is about a foot lower than the two windows on each side.
+The vintage architectural piece above the french doors was an awesome find, I wanted something that was about a foot tall to hang above the doorway because it is about a foot lower than the two windows on each side.
 By adding the architectural piece, it pulls up the height of the french door in line with the windows.
-I know it”s a minor thing but to me, it makes a huge difference.
+I know it’s a minor thing but to me, it makes a huge difference.

-Shop Our Dining Room
+The Dining Room